igherman/landroute-calculator/README.md

 ## Testing

 This project includes both unit tests and integration tests.
-To run all tests, use the following command:
+Tests are run automatically when building the project with Maven.

 ### Unit Tests